frederic-perez/AmE-dictionary/data/dictionary.md

 __ton__ _A metric ton._
 __tone-deaf__ _adj_ :two::hammer:
 __tong__
-__tongue in cheek__ _adj, adv_ :four::dart: (tongue-in-cheek) In a way that is not serious, although it appears to be. _Her delightful tongue-in-cheek humour._ _Karl explained, tongue in cheek, that he was busy with housecleaning._
+__tongue in cheek__ _adj, adv_ :five::dart: (tongue-in-cheek) In a way that is not serious, although it appears to be. _Her delightful tongue-in-cheek humour._ _Karl explained, tongue in cheek, that he was busy with housecleaning._
 __tongue__ :mute:[tong~~u~~e]
 __tonic__ _adj_ _A 25 year old man presented to the emergency department with pain and reduced movement in his left shoulder following a generalised tonic clonic seizure._
 __tonsil__ _n_ _A tonsil infection._